-- The intern adjusts or adapts lessons to accommodate students' individual needs and abilities and to include all students in class activities. - The intern adapts her own role to the activity that s/he is trying to produce among students, e.g., tries to figure out when to talk and when to listen in a class discussion. - The intern monitors and checks for students' understanding (prior knowledge, throughout lesson) and flexibly adjust her or his plans in response to students' actions and other contingencies. - The intern seeks and uses information about students' prior knowledge in planning.
-The intern builds on information about student understanding gained from such tasks for further planning.
+- The intern adjusts or adapts lessons to accommodate students' individual needs and abilities and to include all students in class activities. - The intern adapts her own role to the activity that s/he is trying to produce among students, e.g., tries to figure out when to talk and when to listen in a class discussion. - The intern monitors and checks for students' understanding (prior knowledge, throughout lesson) and flexibly adjust her plans in response to students' actions and other contingencies.

+The intern promotes active learning and thoughtfulness.
 The intern treats all students as capable of learning.

-- The intern values and respects each student's thinking and actively elicits and considers students' thinking in planning and teaching. - The intern demonstrates curiosity about what students already know, what they are thinking, and how they understand or make sense of what they are learning. - The intern understands and uses a variety of approaches to encourage students' development of critical thinking, problem solving, and performance skills. - The intern continually elicits and responds to student ideas in order to shape and challenge student understanding.
+- The intern values and respects each student's thinking and actively elicits and considers students' thinking in planning and teaching. - The intern demonstrates curiosity about what students already know, what they are thinking, and how they understand or make sense of what they are learning. - The intern understands and uses a variety of approaches to encourage students' development of critical thinking, problem solving, and performance skills. - The intern seeks and uses information about students' prior knowledge in planning.
+The intern builds on information about student understanding gained from such tasks for further planning. - The intern continually elicits and responds to student ideas in order to shape and challenge student understanding.
 The intern thinks about: How are students making sense of this?
-How are they going astray?
+How are they going astray? - The intern connects class topics, materials and activities to students' out-of-school activities and experiences. - The intern understands how to motivate students to learn and how to maintain students' interest even in the face of temporary failure.